What’s New This Winter

 Recent and Upcoming Blogs

-In the near future, Oregon Author will be taking readers to the wonderful, fun and supercool world of McMenamins, a chain of restaurant and brew pubs across Oregon and Washington.
+All of this rewriting meant taking a short vacation from the blogs.
+But I recently published my long-awaited blog on the wonderful, fun and supercool world of McMenamins, a chain of restaurant and brew pubs across Oregon and Washington.
 Each is unique, and there’s nothing quite like them.
+I loved visiting several McMenamins restaurants and pubs and learning more about the fascinating history of this Oregon institution.
+You can read this new blog here.

 What I’m Reading Now